yosbelms/getjs/readme.md

 * You will be able to take advantage of the JavaScript asynchronicity by writing sequential code.
 * You will be able to reuse any Promise-based library avoiding the `then-callback` boilerplate.
 * You will use the whole Node.js asynchonous core API without the annoying `callback-hell`.
-* You can compose your application by creating lightweight processes which communicates by passing messages through channels.
+* You can compose your application by creating lightweight processes which communicate by passing messages through channels.

 ## API